10 Easy Ways to Preserve Your Garden Harvest (Freezing, Pickling & More)

 With just two ingredients—fruit and sugar—you can make a fridge jam in no time!
 This recipe does not require canning.
 See our easy berry jam recipe.

-Wouldn’t it be divine if we could have truly sweet, summertime corn at our fingertips the year round?
+Wouldn’t it be divine if we could have truly sweet, summertime corn at our fingertips year-round?
 Now you can!
 See how to freeze corn.

 Herbal vinegar is inexpensive and easy to make.
-Make with any herb including basil, oregano, rosemary, dill, garlic, thyme, and sage to add pizzazz to salad dressings, soups, and sauces.
-They also make great gifts to friends!
+Make with any herb, including basil, oregano, rosemary, dill, garlic, thyme, and sage, to add pizzazz to salad dressings, soups, and sauces.
+They also make great gifts for friends!
 See how to make herbal vinegar.

 Little or no special equipment is required to put these goods away until you want them: